 The Lower Sand and Gravel Aquifer is a saturated sand and gravel deposit that occurs at or near the base of the surficial deposits in the deepest part of the pre-glacial linear bedrock lows.
-The thickness of the sand and gravel deposits is mainly less than 10 metres.
-The Lower Sand and Gravel Aquifer is mostly restricted to the Buried Vegreville and Vermilion valleys and meltwater channels in the County.
+The Lower Sand and Gravel Aquifer is not continuous in the Buried Vegreville Valley and the thickness is mostly less than five metres.
+The Lower Sand and Gravel Aquifer is mainly restricted to parts of the Buried Vegreville and Elk Point valleys.
+Sand and gravel deposits occur overlying the bedrock surface in the Vermilion Channel below an elevation that coincides with the top of the lower surficial deposits.
+It is possible that the Vermilion Channel is occupying a pre-glacial valley and that the sand and gravel deposits are of preglacial origin.
+The sand and gravel deposits overlying the bedrock surface within the Vermilion Channel are not identified as lower sand and gravel deposits on the adjacent map.

-Water wells completed in the Lower Sand and Gravel Aquifer range from less than 10 m3/day to more than 100 m3/day.
-The highest yields are expected in the Buried Vermilion Valley, in the meltwater channel north of the Buried Vermilion Valley, and in the Buried Vegreville Valley near the Town of Vegreville in township 052, ranges 14 and 15, W4M.
+Water wells completed in the Lower Sand and Gravel Aquifer are expected to have yields between 10 and 100 m3/day but may have yields in excess of 100 m3/day.
+The highest yields are expected in the Buried Vegreville and Elk Point valleys.